ztrokey/divine-smoke-5283/README.md

 ## Instructions

 * Work on this assessment independently.
 DO NOT discuss with anyone.
+* You are allowed to use any references including notes, Google, lesson plans, etc.
 * Read each story carefully before you start working.
 * Commit Frequently, about every 15 - 30 minutes
 * Push your code to your fork once the time is up (not before!)